pidi3000/Music_Badger-YouTube_Feed/README.md

 - the channel ID
 - the channel handle

-regardless of the following rules if the `Channel Link` field contains the domains `youtube.com` or `youtu.be`, they and everything before will be removed.
+regardless of the following rules, if the `Channel Link` field contains the domains `youtube.com` or `youtu.be`, they and everything before will be removed.

 ### from video